10: Altruism

 A younger man and woman help an elderly gentleman down the street.

-People often overestimate their willingness to help others in need especially when they are asked about a hypothetical situation rather than encountering one in real life.
-[Image: Ed Yourdon, https://goo.gl/BYFmcu, CC BY-NC-SA 2.0, https://goo.gl/Toc0ZF]
+People often overestimate their willingness to help others in need, especially when asked about a hypothetical situation rather than when faced with one in real life.

 Go to YouTube and search for episodes of “Primetime: What Would You Do?”
 You will find video segments in which apparently innocent individuals are victimized, while onlookers typically fail to intervene.
 The events are all staged, but they are very real to the bystanders on the scene.
-The entertainment offered is the nature of the bystanders’ responses, and viewers are outraged when bystanders fail to intervene.
+The entertainment is in the nature of bystanders’ responses, and viewers are outraged when bystanders fail to intervene.
 They are convinced that they would have helped.
 But would they?
-Viewers are overly optimistic in their beliefs that they would play the hero.
+Viewers are overly optimistic about their ability to play the hero.
 Helping may occur frequently, but help is not always given to those in need.
 So when do people help, and when do they not?
-All people are not equally helpful—who helps?
+Not everyone is equally helpful—who helps?
 Why would a person help another in the first place?
 Many factors go into a person’s decision to help—a fact that the viewers do not fully appreciate.
 This module will answer the question: Who helps when and why?

 When Do People Help?